 It received wide acclaim, and famous director Quentin Tarantino even said it was the best film he had seen in two decades, and that if there’s one movie he wished he had directed himself, it was Battle Royale.
 Despite these accolades, Battle Royale also received a lot of criticism, especially from the Japanese government who called it “crude and tasteless”, and was banned in many countries until recently.
 Give it a shot and decide for yourself if it’s a good film!

-Japanese TV shows
+Must-Binge Japanese TV Shows

 Besides anime and manga, there are a lot of highly entertaining Japanese TV shows.
 Similar to the Japanese movies, they tend to be quite dramatic and emotional, so if you’re looking for a good tearjerker, Japanese TV shows are it.
-Here are some of our favourite binge-worthy Japanese TV shows.
+Here are some of my favourite binge-worthy Japanese TV shows.

 Long Vacation (1996)

 Long Vacation is a classic with impressive ratings, known by almost every Japanese household.
-It follows the life of a model, when her fiance disappears on the day of their wedding, is forced to live with a dull pianist.
+It follows the life of a model who, when her fiance disappears on the day of their wedding, is forced to live with a dull pianist.
 The show explores realistic difficulties in life and relationships broken and made.

 One Litre of Tears

-This series is based on the true story of a 15-year-old girl who suffered from degenerative disease.
+This series is based on the true story of a 15-year-old girl who suffered from a degenerative disease.
 It explores her struggles and difficulties, and connects with audiences’ hearts.
 Prepare tissues for a good cry.

 Hero (2014)